 If you run a WordPress site, you almost certainly have a cookie consent banner sitting at the bottom — or worse, the center — of every page you worked hard to design.
 Visitors see it before they read a single word of your content.
 Conversion rates dip.
 Bounce rates climb.
-And your carefully crafted first impression is hijacked by a legal disclaimer most people instinctively dismiss without reading.
+Your carefully crafted first impression is hijacked by a legal disclaimer that most people instinctively dismiss without reading.

 Cookie consent banners are not a design choice.
 They are a legal obligation — but only under specific circumstances.
-They exist because most popular analytics tools, including Google Analytics (in its default configuration), set tracking cookies or collect data that qualifies as personal information under laws like the EU General Data Protection Regulation (GDPR), the ePrivacy Directive, Japan’s Act on the Protection of Personal Information (PIPA), and similar frameworks worldwide.
+They exist because most popular analytics tools, including Google Analytics in its default configuration, set tracking cookies or collect data that qualifies as personal information under laws like the EU General Data Protection Regulation (GDPR), the ePrivacy Directive, Japan’s Act on the Protection of Personal Information (PIPA), and similar frameworks worldwide.
 When your site stores a cookie that can be used to identify or track an individual, those laws require you to obtain informed, freely given consent before doing so.

 The banner is not the problem — the cookie is the problem.
 The banner is just the symptom.